 Mastering Marathon Training: Structured Plans, Zones, and the Power of a Smart Pacing Coach

-That moment sparked a question that has haunted me ever since: What if every runner could hear that conversation every day, not just on race day?
+The thought has stayed with me since that day: What if every runner could hear that conversation every day, not just on race day?

-• Zone 2 (easy, conversational) builds an aerobic base.
+• Zone 2 (easy, where you can hold a conversation) builds your aerobic foundation.

-• Zone 3 (steady, comfortable) improves aerobic efficiency.
+• Zone 3 (steady, controlled effort) sharpens your aerobic capacity.

 How it works